Kancharla Group Members Page

 Postdoctoral Researcher

 Dr. Chithanna is a specialist in organic chemistry who has extensive knowledge in the synthesis of diverse hetero cyclic compounds and natural product derivatives.
-He obtained a PhD degree in chemistry from Tunghai University, Taiwan, in 2021.
+He obtained a PhD degree in chemistry from Tunghai University, Taiwan, in 2021, under the supervision of Ding-Yah Yang.
 His dissertation work focused on the synthesis of β-enamino diketones and enamides.
 Dr. Chithannna published several research articles in highly reputed journals during his dissertation.
+He joined the Kancharla lab in November 2023.
 Before joining Kancharla’s lab, he worked at the University of Louisville Health–Brown Cancer Center in Louisville as a postdoc.
 Currently he is synthesizing a series of novel PPM natural products derivatives for antimalarial testing.

 Miss.
 Tanvi Vemulapally